10% discount on holidays throughout March 2023 (3 night stay minimum).

 A travel cot and highchair are available on request.

-Two well-behaved dogs are welcome, but they must be clean and dry before access into the property and must then be kept to the kitchen and adjoining sitting room only.
+Two well-behaved dogs are welcome with a charge of £25 per dog, but they must be clean and dry before access into the property and must then be kept to the kitchen and adjoining sitting room only.

 The beds are made up with high quality bed linen, and a hairdryer is supplied in each bedroom.
 Bath sheets and hand towels are provided for guests along with hand soaps and toiletries.